ewanhowell5195/previewSceneCustomiser/README.md

 ## Official Minecraft Assets
-Some assets in this repository may contain official Minecraft assets.
+Some textures in this repository may contain official Minecraft assets.
 Any textures for a preview scene with `eula` set to `true` will be licensed under the Minecraft End User License Agreement (see [LICENSE.md](./LICENSE.md)).

 If you are submitting a preview scene that uses official Minecraft assets, you must set `eula` to `true` for the preview scene.